whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-06-Luxor-Box-May-2015-Review.md

 <br>

 ![Luxor Box May 2015 Packaging](/images/LuxorBoxMay2015Packaging.jpg)
-Boxes are shipped with USPS Priority Mail-2 day and tagged fragile to ensure your items arrive fast and in one piece.
+Boxes are shipped with USPS Priority Mail-2 day and tagged fragile, so you'll receive your items fast and in one piece.
 <br>
 <br>